There are disruptive pupils in my class. What should I do?

 Please also bear in mind that it is okay to switch out of mindfulness teacher mode and into a more usual behaviour management mode as necessary!

 If you are an external teacher, we would recommend that you make time to talk with the regular Class Teacher/ Form Tutor/ Head of Year before starting the course to understand the likely group dynamics and plan some strategies up front.
 This might enable you to stop issues before they arise such as separating pupils known not to work well together, and understanding the school’s policy on behaviour in class and how to handle disruptive pupils.
 Additionally, we would advise that external teachers have a permanent class teacher or staff member who knows the cohort present in class with you so that they can help the class settle and support you as required.

 Finally – you are not alone!
 Other MiSP trained teachers will share many of your experiences.
 Network with other trained teachers for encouragement and support.
-See our article from last week ‘The Lone Voice’ on ways to stay in touch with our community.
+Please come along to a Group Mentoring session where you can talk to other teachers and ask questions of MiSP Trainers.